pts/pts-chroot-env-qq/README.txt

   `qq get-lxc DISTRO TARGETDIR', e.g. `qq get-lxc centos/6 centos_dir'.
   Alpine Linux is also available from this repository.

-  To get a full list of Linux distributions available, run `qq get-lxc . get_dir'.
+  To get a full list of Linux distributions available from there, run `qq get-lxc . get_dir'.

   On 2019-01-02, the repository contained the following Linux distributions: